 Still, have doubts?

-Here I’m sharing a few more options which you can consider buying.
+Here I’m sharing a few more options that you can consider buying.

 1. GIGABYTE M32Q 32″ IPS Display Monitor for AutoCAD with 0.8ms Response Time, 165Hz Refresh Rate, 2560 x 1440 Resolution, 94% DCI-P3, and FreeSync Premium